 Without it, there could be chaos.
-International law sets up a framework based on States as the principal actors in the international legal system, and it defines their legal responsibilities in their conduct with each other, and, within State boundaries, with their treatment of individuals.
-Its domain encompasses human rights, disarmament, international crime, refugees, migration, nationality problems, the treatment of prisoners, the use of force, and the conduct of war, among others.
-It also regulates the global commons, such as the environment, sustainable development, international waters, outer space, global communications and world trade.
+International law sets up a framework based on States as the principal actors in the international legal system.
+It defines the States' legal responsibilities in their conduct with each other, within State's boundaries, and in their treatment of individuals.
+International law encompasses many areas, including human rights, disarmament, transnational organized crime, refugees, migration, statelessness, the treatment of prisoners, the use of force, the conduct of war, the environment, sustainable development, the oceans, outer space, global communications and world trade.